 Musicwood is an enlightening and alarming new documentary directed and produced by Maxine Trump.
-The film follows a group of some of the world’s most famous guitar builders including Bob Taylor of Taylor Guitars, Chris Martin of Martin Guitars and Dave Berryman of Gibson Guitars, in a joint endeavor with Greenpeace to help protect a resource at the heart of their craft—the Sitka Spruce tree.
+The film follows a group of some of the world’s most famous guitar builders, including Bob Taylor of Taylor Guitars, Chris Martin of Martin Guitar, and Dave Berryman of Gibson Guitars, in a joint endeavor with Greenpeace to help protect a resource at the heart of their craft—the Sitka Spruce tree.

 The builders are informed that their supply of spruce comes from the Tongass National Forest, which covers most of southeastern Alaska.
-The spruce in question is sold by the Sealaska corporation, a for-profit company owned by the the Tlingit, Haida and Tsimshian Native American tribes of Southeast Alaska.
+The spruce in question is sold by the Sealaska Corporation, a for-profit company owned by the Tlingit, Haida, and Tsimshian Native American tribes of Southeast Alaska.

-Sealaska has chosen to “harvest” its spruce via clear-cutting, a controversial logging method that completely strips an area of any and all trees, and according to the method’s detractors, contributes deforestation, destroying natural habitats and climate change.
-Sealaska states that they have made the “difficult choice” in utilizing this deforestation method in order to address the severe economic conditions of our tribal member shareholders.
+Sealaska has chosen to “harvest” its spruce via clear-cutting, a controversial logging method that completely strips an area of any and all trees and, according to the method’s detractors, contributes to deforestation (see the deforestation definition below), destroying natural habitats and climate change.
+Sealaska states that they have made the “difficult choice” of utilizing this deforestation method in order to address the severe economic conditions of our tribal member shareholders.
 However, as Musicwood points out, it is somewhat dubious as to where Sealaska’s profits are really going, considering many of the “shareholders” live lives hovering around the poverty line.

 The guitar builders are brought face-to-face with the environmental impact caused by their craft, and all pledge to take steps to ameliorate their industrial footprint on the environment (we soon learn, however, that Gibson Guitars—who pioneered the environmentally friendly “Smartwood” series in the late 90s—has (ironically) been subjected to federal warehouse raids in both 2009 and 2011 for allegedly illegally importing wood and fraudulently mislabeling it thereafter).